SonarSource/sonarlint-vscode/README.md

 The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see Connected Mode below).
 You also need the [Oracle Developer Tools for VSCode](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

+### Injection vulnerabilities specific requirements

+Security vulnerabilities requiring taint engine analysis (taint vulnerabilities) are only available in Connected Mode because SonarLint pulls them from SonarQube or SonarCloud following a project analysis.

+To browse injection vulnerabilities in SonarLint for VSCode, establish [Connected Mode](https://github.com/SonarSource/sonarlint-vscode#connected-mode5) with your SonarQube Developer Edition (and above) or SonarCloud instance.
+Once a [Project Binding](https://github.com/SonarSource/sonarlint-vscode#project-binding) is configured, SonarLint will synchronize with the SonarQube or SonarCloud server to report the detected injection vulnerabilities.

+More information about security-related rules are available in the [SonarQube](https://docs.sonarqube.org/latest/user-guide/security-rules/) or [SonarCloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/) documentation.

 ## Connected Mode

 You can connect SonarLint to SonarQube 7.9+/SonarCloud by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
 SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.